2022 playoff pairings: First-round information for Sauk Valley area teams

 About Farmer City: The Knights have won four straight since a three-game losing streak in Weeks 3-5, and come in off a 44-34 win over Galva on Saturday afternoon. ...
 Farmer City has scored at least 38 points in all six wins, and has allowed more than 22 points only twice all season. … The Knights hold a 287-208 scoring edge on opponents this season.

-About Amboy: The Clippers have win streaks of three and four games this season; their four-game streak was snapped Friday night in a 68-30 loss to No. 1 seed West Central. … Amboy has outscored opponents 370-204 this season; the 204 points are the second-fewest allowed in the I8FA North 2 Division. … Landon Whelchel (102 rushes, 913 yards, 9 TDs) and Quinn Leffelman (62-463, 8 TDs) have provided a solid 1-2 punch in the backfield, and Eddie Jones has been solid at QB since taking over for injured starter Tucker Lindenmeyer early in the game in Week 4. … Brennan Blaine has 28 receptions for 799 yards and 14 TDs.
+About Amboy: The Clippers have win streaks of three and four games this season; their four-game streak was snapped last Friday night in a 68-30 loss to No. 2 seed West Central. … Amboy has outscored opponents 370-204 this season; the 204 points are the second-fewest allowed in the I8FA North 2 Division. … Landon Whelchel (102 rushes, 915 yards, 9 TDs) and Quinn Leffelman (70-502, 10 TDs) have provided a solid 1-2 punch in the backfield, and Eddie Jones has been solid at QB since taking over from injured starter Tucker Lindenmeyer early in Week 4. … Brennan Blaine has 31 receptions for 804 yards and 14 TDs.

 No. 11 Hiawatha (6-3) at No. 6 Polo (7-2)